In-patient luxury rehab center in Thailand

 6. Examine your principles and adhere to them

-Take a few moments to think about relationships with other people including romantic relationships, friendships, family life, and work.
-Are any of these relationships associated with a great deal of stress?
 Do people from those specific aspects of life do something that increases your stress levels?
 If so, it’s time to examine your principles, reaffirm them, and adhere to them religiously by creating boundaries and learning to say “no.”

-Principles are boundaries that people firmly hold and openly communicate with others.
-The obstacle here is that people may be afraid to say no, thinking someone will take it the wrong way.
 As long as boundaries are openly communicated with others, there is no reason to be afraid.
-Learning to say no and adhering to the principles or boundaries helps prevent stress that people would cause by crossing them.
+Learning to say no and adhering to the principles or boundaries helps prevent stress that people cause by crossing them.

 The importance of this technique lies in the fact that sources of stress are usually under our control.
-Putting too much on the plate can increase stress levels and limit the time a person dedicates to self-care.
+Putting too much on the plate tends to increase stress levels and limit the time a person dedicates to self-care.
 Taking control of personal life helps lower stress and protect one’s mental health.

-While more challenging than some other tips on this list, this strategy is one of the best for stress reduction as it allows a person to manage stressors that they can actually control.
+For that reason, it’s necessary to say “no” more often; it protects a person’s mental well-being.
+While more challenging than other tips on this list, this strategy is one of the best for stress reduction, as it allows a person to manage stressors that they are actually able to control.

 7. Make a stand

 Making a stand goes hand in hand with examining principles and adhering to them.
-When a person makes a stand it means they hold their ground and stick to their decisions.
+When a person makes a stand, it means they hold their ground and stick to their decisions.
 The process is simple; learn to say no, stay true to your words, learn when to leave the situation, and constantly remind yourself that you deserve to be treated with respect.

 Making a stand serves as one of the best techniques for stress relief because, like the strategy above, it helps people manage stress triggers that are in their control.